Cash Wheeler

 Daniel Marshall Wheeler (born May 17, 1987) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he performs under the ring name Cash Wheeler and is a member of Top Gods.
-He is also one-half of FTR with Dax Harwood.
-As FTR, Wheeler and Harwood also wrestle for AEW's sister promotion Ring of Honor (ROH), and appeared in AEW 's partner promotions Lucha Libre AAA Worldwide (AAA), and New Japan Pro-Wrestling (NJPW), where they held those promotions' respective tag team championships once each.
+He is signed to All Elite Wrestling (AEW), where he performs under the ring name Cash Wheeler and is a former record-tying three-time AEW World Tag Team Champions with Dax Harwood.
+As FTR, Wheeler and Harwood also wrestle for AEW's sister promotion Ring of Honor (ROH), and appeared in AEW's partner promotions New Japan Pro-Wrestling (NJPW) and Revolution Pro Wrestling (RevPro).
+He is also previous appearances for Lucha Libre AAA Worldwide (AAA), where they held those promotions' respective tag team championships once each.

 Wheeler was previously known for his time in WWE under the ring name Dash Wilder.
 In WWE, he and Harwood (then known as Scott Dawson) under the team name of The Revival held the SmackDown Tag Team Championship, as well as both the Raw Tag Team Championship and NXT Tag Team Championship twice, making them the first WWE Tag Team Triple Crown winners.
 They also jointly held the WWE 24/7 Championship.

 Professional wrestling career

-Independent circuit (2005–2014)
+Early career (2005–2014)

 Wheeler made his professional wrestling debut in 2005, wrestled extensively on the independent circuit under the ring name "Steven Walters".
-He most notably appeared for NWA Anarchy, where he won both the NWA Anarchy Television Championship and the NWA Anarchy Tag Team Championship, and for numerous other promotions such as OMEGA Championship Wrestling, Resistance Pro Wrestling and Dragon Gate USA.
+He most notably appeared for NWA Anarchy, where he won both the NWA Anarchy Television Championship and the NWA Anarchy Tag Team Championship. he also worked for numerous other promotions such as OMEGA Championship Wrestling, Resistance Pro Wrestling and Dragon Gate USA.
 He also wrestled internationally for promotions such as All Star Wrestling, Preston City Wrestling, and Pro Wrestling ZERO1.

 WWE (2014–2020)

 Wheeler signed with WWE in 2014 and reported to the WWE Performance Center, taking the ring name Dash Wilder.
-Dusty Rhodes gave Wheeler the ring name, Dash Wilder; Wheeler wanted to call his character "Cash" instead of "Dash", but Rhodes preferred the latter because it reminded him of his son Cody's nickname, "Dashing", while Wilder was chosen due to its similarity to Wheeler.
+Dusty Rhodes gave Wheeler the ring name Dash Wilder.
+Wheeler wanted to call his character "Cash" instead of "Dash", but Rhodes preferred the latter because it reminded him of his son Cody's nickname, "Dashing".
+Wilder was chosen due to its similarity to Wheeler.
 He immediately formed a tag-team with Scott Dawson, with the two performing extensively at live events under the name The Mechanics.
 The duo made their debut on the July 17, 2014 episode of NXT, losing to Bull Dempsey and Mojo Rawley.
 The duo made only one further televised appearance in 2014, losing to Enzo Amore and Colin Cassady on the October 23 episode of NXT, but continued to wrestle extensively at house shows.